-Contract Holders will be written to as soon as it has been identified that a recharge will be made giving an estimated cost.
-If the recharge is disputed for any of the reasons listed above, they should contact the Housing office within 21 days of Caerphilly Homes notification, giving reasons.
+Tenants will be written to as soon as it has been identified that a recharge will be made giving an estimated cost.
+If the recharge is disputed for any of the reasons listed above, they should contact the Housing office within 21 days of the Council's notification, giving reasons.
 If this review is unsuccessful and the work is completed, they will be written to again with an actual cost.